View

 }

-Create a new file app/view/user/hello.html as follows:
+Create the file app/view/user/hello.html as follows:

 <!doctype html>